Zarina Bhimji

-Zarina Bhimji (born 1963) is a Ugandan Indian photographer, based in London.
+Zarina Bhimji (born 1963) is a Ugandan Indian photographer, based in London, England.
 She was nominated for the Turner Prize in 2007, exhibited at Documenta 11 in 2002, and is represented in the public collections of Tate, the Museum of Contemporary Art in Chicago and Moderna Museet in Stockholm.

+Early life and education

+Born in Mbarara, Uganda, Bhimji was educated at Leicester Polytechnic (1982–1983), Goldsmiths' College (1983–1986) and Slade School of Fine Art, University College London (1987–1989).

 Life and work

-Born in Mbarara, Uganda, Bhimji was educated at Leicester Polytechnic (1982–1983), Goldsmiths' College (1983–1986) and Slade School of Fine Art, University College London (1987–1989).
-Her work appeared in Creative Camera in April 1990, and in a landmark issue of Ten.8 magazine as early as 1992.
+Her work appeared in Creative Camera in April 1990, and in Ten.8 magazine in 1992.

-In 2001, Bhimji had her first solo exhibition in the U.S., Cleaning the Garden, at Talwar Gallery, New York and won the EAST award at EASTinternational selected by Mary Kelly and Peter Wollen.
+In 2001, Bhimji had her first solo exhibition in the U.S., Cleaning the Garden, at Talwar Gallery, New York.
 She participated in documenta 11 in June to September 2002 with her 16 mm film.

 From 2003 to 2007, she travelled widely in India, East Africa and Zanzibar, studying legal documents and the stories of those who formed British power in those countries, carrying out interviews and taking photographs.

-In 2003 Bhimji received the International Center for Photography's, Infinity Award in the Art Photography category.

 In 2007, she was shortlisted for the Turner Prize for photographs of Uganda.
 Their theme was the expulsion of Asians from the country by Idi Amin and the subsequent loss and grief caused.
 The photographs were exhibited at Haunch of Venison gallery in London and Zurich.
 Her Turner Prize display included a film, Waiting, which was shot in a sisal-processing factory.